Nick J. January 10, 2020

 Although the loveable members Mike "Shroud" Grzesiek, Jordan "n0thing" Gilbert, and Tyler "Skadoodle" Latham are long gone, maybe the hardcore C9 fans can come to appreciate the new roster.
 Cloud9 made a shrewd move signing ATK, despite the initial disappointment fans felt at autimatic's departure.

-If betting on these results, not many would have taken the new Cloud9 as the team to make it out against some of their better established opponents.
+, not many would have taken the new Cloud9 as the team to make it out against some of their better established opponents.
 But now the roster as shown the ability to shake large names in the Counter-Strike: Global Offensive scene.
 There's a decent chance for the roster to make waves at the 2020 IEM Katowice Championships starting on February 25.

 Gen.G, Complexity, exit NA Katowice qualifiers early